 224 pages (Minnesota Historical Society Press, 2008)

-Visit your favorite online book retailer to purchase a copy.
+Visit your favorite book retailer to purchase a copy.

 Voices of Hope: The Story of the Jane Addams School for Democracy